 Noriko Hiroi is Assistant Professor of the Department of Biosciences and Informatics, Keio University.
 She started to develop her career in Molecular Biology and Biochemistry, and currently works in Systems Biology and Quantitative Biology area.
 Her research interest includes in vivo oriented modelling, molecular mechanisms of higher-functions of central nerve systems, microfluidics technology and optical technologies and informatics for bioimaging.

-Markus A. Hobert is specialist for neurology an geriatrics at the University of Kiel.
+Markus A. Hobert is specialist for neurology an geriatrics at the University of Luebeck.
 His clinical focus is on neurogeriatrics, Parkinson's disease, dementia and deep brain stimulation.
 His scientific focus is on quantitative movement analysis, geriatric assessment and motor-cognitive interaction during walking in geriatric patients and patients with neurodegenerative diseases.

 Associate Professor of Neurology, Neuroscience, and Cell Biology/Anatomy at the Mount Sinai School of Medicine, NYC.